 Sanction Scanner PEP Screening

 Sanction Scanner can collect and configure PEP data anywhere in the world with AI-support.
 Financial institutions can check their customers by name, passport number, or identification number in the global PEP data.
+Its called pep and sanctions check.
 Sanction Scanner presents the results after the PEP screening in seconds with easy to understand reports.
 Financial institutions can identify high-risk customers with the Sanction Scanner and take a risk-based approach.
 Also, the AI-powered AML features of Sanction Scanner help financial institutions to reduce false positives and workloads.
-Our PEP Scan Service meets all regulators' AML requirements, including local regulators, FATF, and regulators such as the European Union.
+Our PEP Scan Service meets all regulators' AML requirements, pep search, including local regulators, FATF, and regulators such as the European Union.
 With our powerful API, businesses automate PEP control processes and detect financial crimes.
 Thus, they can be protected in regulatory penalties.
 Apart from that, some of the features of our solution are as follows:

 - Adding new lists constantly.